jainam-b/Quotes/README.md

 # Quotes App

-This is a simple React application that displays random quotes from Ron Swanson.
+This is a simple React application that displays random quotes .
 The app allows users to save their favorite quotes to local storage so they persist even after a page reload.

 ## Features